 - How will they get refund?
 In their PayPal account (or other gateway)?

-Here is an example from “Modanvati” on how all customers’ queries can be answered through Return & Refund page
+Here is an example from “Modavanti” on how all customers’ queries can be answered through your refund and return policy page.

-We all know that the main cause of online returns is shipping the wrong (wrong color/variant/size) or faulty item.
-Make sure to invest in an order fulfillment platform that helps you with the right data from your online store that is transmitted onwards correctly to your fulfillment centers or drop ship partners.
+We all know that the main cause of online returns is shipping the wrong (wrong color/variant/size) or faulty items.
+Make sure to invest in an order fulfillment platform that helps you with the right data from your online store that is transmitted onwards properly to your dropship partners or fulfillment centers.